Jack Gavin: Filmmaking debut

-He was involved in the formation of the Australian Photo-Play Company but then established his own production company in October 1911.
+I did not favour the idea [for the APP] particularly, as they were introducing two more producers, and I did not think the time was quite ripe for such expansion.
+As it was, we were all making good money, but the extra people coming in would make the overhead absorb all this; so I pulled out and received a cash price for a parcel of shares, sold out my interest in the four films I had made, and started out on my own as the John F. Gavin Productions.

 When bushranging films were banned in 1912 he turned to dramatising other true characters, such as Edith Cavell and Charles Fryatt.

 In 1912 Gavin was arrested for owing money to a business associate, though he was later released.

 In January 1917 he took out a lease on a studio at North Sydney and announced plans for make four feature films over a year, starting with The Murder of Captain Fryatt.
 He also started up a film school and spoke of offers from America.

 Gavin was also credited as directing the first Australian advertising short film, a koala using a cough syrup.

 Move to the US

 Making movies in Australia was becoming increasingly difficult for him so Gavin moved to Hollywood, where he lived for eight years in all, appearing in what he claimed were over 300 films and becoming a friend of Lon Chaney Rudolph Valentino and Stan Laurel.

 He reportedly also worked with Harold Lloyd and Snub Pollard.

 Gavin claimed he helped popularise the drinking of tea in Hollywood.